 Depending what is important to you, there are certain things you want to have close to your new home.
 Before you agree to move, check out the local area and to find out what is nearby.
 See how far away the places you will be visiting often are, such as:

-- 24-hour convenience store
+- grocery stores, shopping centres, 24-hour convenience store

-- Shopping centre, cafes, pubs, and bars
+- cafes, pubs, and bars

 Is there adequate heating and cooling?

-In Australia, when it’s hot, it’s very hot, and it can also be surprisingly cold sometimes.
-Be sure to check if there are adequate heating and air conditioning appliances and if not – ask yourself if you’re prepared to pay for a portable fan/heater.
-Also, note the size and aspect of windows and if they’re properly sealed.
-For more tips on keeping warm, see our article on how to stay warm in winter on a budget.
+In Australia, when it is hot, it is very hot, and it can also be surprisingly cold sometimes.
+Be sure to check if there are adequate heating and air conditioning appliances.
+If not – ask yourself if you are prepared to pay for a portable fan/heater.
+Also, note the size and aspect of windows and if they are properly sealed and have curtains to insulate against extremes of weather.

-Is it noisy?
+Is the accommodation noisy?

 Is the building secure?

-Do the important things work:
+Do all the important things work?